 Dr. med.
 Angelika Pokropp-Hippen*

 * Dr. med.
-Angelika Pokropp-Hippen is a specialist in general medicine and a psychotherapist with her own practice in Münster, Germany.
-She has a great deal of experience with patients who suffer from PAS.
+Angelika Pokropp-Hippen was a specialist in general medicine and a psychotherapist with her own practice in Münster, Germany.
+She had a great deal of experience with patients who suffer from PAS.